 Morni Hills is known to be a part of the Shivalik range hills of the Himalayas.
-The hills are situated at a height of 4000ft above the sea level.
-Morni hill got developed and explored by the Haryana state’s tourism department as a tourist destination and it gradually became a favorite spot for nature lovers and riders from across the country.
+The hills are situated at a height of 4,000 ft above the sea level.
+Morni hill got developed and explored by the Haryana state’s tourism department as a tourist destination and it gradually became a favourite spot for nature lovers and riders from across the country.

+Pinjore Garden.
 A 17th-century Mughal garden built by Mughal ruler Aurangzeb, Pinjore Garden is an extremely popular tourist destination in the state of Haryana.
 It is about 15 km from Panchkula and is spread over 100 acres of area.
-One should definitely explore the greenery, mini zoo, picnic spots and more in the garden premises.
+One should definitely explore the greenery, mini zoo, picnic spots, and more in the garden premises.
 Read More

-Tourists can indulge in adventure sports such as rock-climbing, commando nets, rope climbing and more at Morni Hills.
-If gazing at the natural beauty of the place is not your cup of tea then Morni Hills has all these and many more adventure activities to refresh your mind and soul.
+Indulge in Adventure Sports.
+Tourists can indulge in adventure sports such as rock-climbing, commando nets, rope climbing, and more at Morni Hills.
+If gazing at the natural beauty of the place is not your cup of tea, then Morni Hills has all these and many more adventure activities to refresh your mind and soul.

-The festival is celebrated in Gurgaon every year with the initiatives taken by many organizations in order to promote the almost extinct forms of arts in India.
+Kartik Cultural Festival.
+The festival is celebrated in Gurgaon every year with the initiatives taken by many organizations.
+It is done in order to promote the almost extinct forms of arts in India.
 It gives life to the martial arts and any other folk arts of the nation which are now forgotten by people.
 Read more

 Summertime is not very pleasant for a vacation in the plains of North India.
 The temperature reaches 45 to 50-degree Celcius in plains during summer which can be very exhausting.
 Hence, the best time to visit Morni Hills is in winter between October to March.